gericandmorty/ViceKanban/README.md

 ---

 <p align="center">
-  Built with ❤️ for the Developer Community.
+  Built for the Developer Community.
 </p>